 Yes, most secondary school transfer credits have breadth requirement categories assigned to them and therefore they would contribute towards the overall breadth requirements for your degree.
 If you have not yet received notification that your transfer credits have been processed, you can find these breadth requirement designations on the transfer credit charts.
 If you have received notification that your secondary school transfer credits have been processed, you can find these breadth requirement designations on Degree Explorer and on your complete academic record on ACORN.

 Yes, your transfer credits will count toward the 20.0 Full Course Equivalents (FCE) required for graduation, although they may not contribute toward the number of credits required for the programs you plan to take.
-To determine whether or not your transfer credits can be used toward program requirements, review the academic calendar, and consult with the relevant department.
+To determine whether or not your transfer credits can be used toward program requirements, refer to the detailed chart above.

 If you are eligible for transfer credit, you will be notified via email once your transfer credits have been processed.
 The e-mail will direct you to look at your academic record on Degree Explorer, where you will be able to see which transfer credits you have received.

 Secondary school transfer credits are automatically processed between mid-July and late September upon receipt of your final scores.
 In the meantime, you can review the secondary school transfer credit charts to determine for which transfer credits you might be eligible for.